Old buildings can become an eyesore. What once was a beautiful structure has since become somewhat of a burden. So, what do you do with it?

 What makes an old building “historic?”

-First and foremost, a distinction should be made between “old buildings” and “historic buildings,” because they are not always one in the same.
+First and foremost, a distinction should be made between “old buildings” and “historic buildings,” because they are not always one and the same.

 An old building is just that: an old building.
 How old?
 Well, that’s relative to who you’re asking.